Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 ```

 <aside class="warning">
     Note that we have to specify a server-side encryption on the internal stage.
-When using the default client side encryption, the files will be returned encrypted and not readable when accessed through URLs (in Section 6).
+When using the default client-side encryption, the files will be returned encrypted and not readable when accessed through URLs (in Section 6).
 </aside>

 #### Download Data and Scripts